How I Stopped Being a Victim

 « … »

 « But we don’t care who’s wrong or who’s right.
-If you’re not comfortable, get out!!! »
+If you’re not comfortable, get out of there!!! »

 Once again, it was obvious.
 These two truths were painful to hear.
-Yet they were salvific.
-It was by taking the measure of this functioning that I was able, little by little, to take a step back, learn to put my loyalty in the right place, and accept to detach myself from what was right or wrong to focus on what was right for me, and for me only.
+They were however salvific.
+It’s by taking the measure of this functioning that I was able, little by little, to step back, learn to put my loyalty in the right place, and accept to detach myself from what was right or wrong to concentrate on what was right for me, and for me only.

 For tonight, I’m going to stop here.
 There’s still so much to say.
-I’m aware that for some of you, reading these « truths » is going to be a shock.
+I’m aware that for some of you, reading these « truths » will be a shock.
 Probably among you, there are some who will want to cry scandal, as I wanted to then.
-Yet, the greatest truth I learned about myself is that I was solely responsible for remaining the victim of a narcissistic pervert.
+However, the greatest truth I learned about myself is that I was solely responsible for remaining the victim of a narcissistic pervert.

 Let’s be clear: I am not responsible for falling under the charm of narcissistic perverts.
-These people are very, very strong in seduction.
-They have impeccable mastery of it and almost no one can escape their charm.
-I want as proof the difficulty or even impossibility of being recognized as a victim by the people who surround the narcissistic pervert.
+These people are very very strong in seduction.
+They have an impeccable mastery of it and almost no one can escape their charm.
+I want as proof the difficulty or even impossibility of being recognized as a victim by the people surrounding the narcissistic pervert.
 My responsibility is having accepted the questioning, the unpleasant remarks.
-My responsibility is having sought recognition from the outside while I was unable to give it to myself.
+My responsibility is having sought recognition outside while I was unable to give it to myself.
 My responsibility is having accepted the unacceptable.
 Thus, the first year of our relationship, my ex announced to me « I’m ashamed to introduce you to my friends ».
-Yet I stayed with him for more than 5 years.
-I’ll come back to this little phrase in another article.
+I still stayed with him for more than 5 years.
+I will come back to this little phrase in another article.

-Of course, we’re always smarter afterward.
-It’s precisely because I went through all this that I can talk to you about it today.
-So I was like you, before you, with my nose to the grindstone.
+Of course, we’re always smarter after.
+It’s precisely because I went through all that that I can talk to you about it today.
+I was therefore like you, before you, nose to the grindstone.
 For years, I suffered and accepted to suffer.

-• Listen to the compliments from third parties about you.
+• Hear the compliments from third parties about you.
 If someone says you are intelligent, beautiful, kind, caring, efficient, creative, don’t think it’s just to please you.
 In my life, I often received compliments.
 I was unable to hear them, and constantly denigrated myself.

-• Reevaluate your value scale: You are probably perfectionist.
+• Reevaluate your value scale: You are probably a perfectionist.
 You are probably very demanding with yourself.
-You probably think you deliver shoddy work while you’re covered with praise for its quality: Accept that it’s YOU who are wrong, that it’s you who devalue yourself.
+You probably think you deliver shoddy work while you’re being praised for its quality: Accept that it’s YOU who are wrong, that it’s you who devalue yourself.

 I haven’t read Valérie Le Goff-Cubilier’s book, however, I recommend it to anyone who would be concerned in their couple.